momochi000/pomodoro_arcade/README.md

 ## BACKLOG

-#### BUG: With multiple timers on screen in index action, they all goto the same show timer
 #### BUG: Create action doesn't properly send user back to index
 #### Make the buttons more mobile responsive
   + https://developers.google.com/mobile/articles/fast_buttons